+Just for Inspiration: 40 Awesome Hand Drawn (and Painted) Illustrations Inspiration October 14, 2011 Nothing beats the good, old hand-drawn (or painted) illustrations.
+With the emergence of photo editing softwares and drawing tablets, it is sometimes refreshing to see traditionally crafted artworks on ads, magazine covers, and other such materials.
 These Photos Are Actually Pencil Perfect Drawings At just 22 years old, Italian artist Diego Fazo has developed the skill to create photo-realistic drawings using a simple charcoal pencil.
 His latest creation, pictured below, has drawn hundreds of positive comments on his Deviant Art profile.
 Don’t tell me you can tell the image below is a drawing and not a high-definition photograph, because I don’t buy it.
 In fact people were so skeptical this incredible piece of art was drawn by hand that young Diego Fazo had to put up some photos of the work in progress just to lay doubts to rest.
 And looking at his-mind-blowing masterpiece, can you really blame people for questioning it’s hand-drawn?
 Like other talented artists who started their careers on Deviant Art, Diego is a self-taught pencil master whose technique matured with the passing of the years.